“A person’s a person, no matter how small.””

 Anxiety and panic

 Anxiety disorders are caused by a combination of biological predispositions, stress, and difficult life experiences.
-Successful treatments are available, including adult reassurance and support, and cognitive behavioral techniques (CBT) designed to eliminate ineffective thinking patterns.
+Successful treatments are available, including adult reassurance and support, “talk therapy,” and cognitive behavioral techniques (CBT) designed to teach emotional regulation and eliminate ineffective thinking patterns.

-At times, I have accompanied the child and parent I am working with to the place where the stressor occurred for gradual exposure and desensitization to the feared situation.
+At times, where a child has witnessed or been involved in a dangerous or frightening situation, I have accompanied the child and parent to the place where the stressor occurred for gradual exposure and desensitization to the feared situation.

 Along with individual therapeutic sessions, there are workbooks and videos I can suggest to you.
 Support groups are available locally and on the internet for parents and caregivers, as well as many excellent written resources.